-(b) Effective as of January 1, 2008, and for a period of ten (10) years thereafter, each electric distribution company shall include charges per kilowatt-hour delivered to fund demand side management programs and 0.3 mills per kilowatt-hour delivered to fund renewable energy programs.
-The electric distribution company shall establish and after July 1, 2007, maintain two (2) separate accounts, one for demand side management programs, which shall be administered and implemented by the distribution company, subject to the regulatory reviewing authority of the commission, and one for renewable energy programs, which shall be administered by the economic development corporation pursuant to § 42-64-13.2 and, shall be held and disbursed by the distribution company as directed by the economic development corporation for the purposes of developing, promoting and supporting renewable energy programs.
+(b) Effective as of January 1, 2008, and for a period of fifteen (15) years thereafter, each electric-distribution company shall include a charge per kilowatt-hour delivered to fund demand-side management programs.
+The 0.3 mills per kilowatt-hour delivered to fund renewable energy programs shall remain in effect until December 31, 2022.
+The electric-distribution company shall establish and, after July 1, 2007, maintain, two (2) separate accounts, one for demand-side management programs (the "demand-side account"), which shall be funded by the electric demand-side charge and administered and implemented by the distribution company, subject to the regulatory reviewing authority of the commission, and one for renewable-energy programs, which shall be administered by the Rhode Island commerce corporation pursuant to § 42-64-13.2 and shall be held and disbursed by the distribution company as directed by the Rhode Island commerce corporation for the purposes of developing, promoting, and supporting renewable energy programs.

-During the ten (10) year period the commission may, in its discretion, after notice and public hearing, increase the sums for demand side management and renewable resources; thereafter, the commission shall, after notice and public hearing, determine the appropriate charge for these programs.
+During the time periods established in subsection (b), the commission may, in its discretion, after notice and public hearing, increase the sums for demand-side management and renewable resources.
+In addition, the commission shall, after notice and public hearing, determine the appropriate charge for these programs.
 The office of energy resources and/or the administrator of the renewable energy programs may seek to secure for the state an equitable and reasonable portion of renewable energy credits or certificates created by private projects funded through those programs.
-As used in this section, "renewable energy resources" shall mean: (1) power generation technologies as defined in § 39-26-5, "eligible renewable energy resources", including off-grid and on-grid generating technologies located in Rhode Island as a priority; (2) research and development activities in Rhode Island pertaining to eligible renewable energy resources and to other renewable energy technologies for electrical generation; or (3) projects and activities directly related to implementing eligible renewable energy resources projects in Rhode Island.
-Technologies for converting solar energy for space heating or generating domestic hot water may also be funded through the renewable energy programs.
-Fuel cells may be considered an energy efficiency technology to be included in demand sided management programs.
-Special rates for low-income customers in effect as of August 7, 1996 shall be continued, and the costs of all of these discounts shall be included in the distribution rates charged to all other customers.
-Nothing in this section shall be construed as prohibiting an electric distribution company from offering any special rates or programs for low-income customers which are not in effect as of August 7, 1996, subject to the approval by the commission.
+As used in this section, "renewable-energy resources" shall mean: (1) Power generation technologies, as defined in § 39-26-5, "eligible renewable-energy resources", including off-grid and on-grid generating technologies located in Rhode Island, as a priority; (2) Research and development activities in Rhode Island pertaining to eligible renewable-energy resources and to other renewable-energy technologies for electrical generation; or (3) Projects and activities directly related to implementing eligible renewable-energy resources projects in Rhode Island.
+Technologies for converting solar energy for space heating or generating domestic hot water may also be funded through the renewable-energy programs.
+Fuel cells may be considered an energy efficiency technology to be included in demand-sided management programs.
+Special rates for low-income customers in effect as of August 7, 1996, shall be continued, and the costs of all of these discounts shall be included in the distribution rates charged to all other customers.
+Nothing in this section shall be construed as prohibiting an electric-distribution company from offering any special rates or programs for low-income customers which are not in effect as of August 7, 1996, subject to the approval by the commission.

-(1) The renewable energy investment programs shall be administered pursuant to rules established by the economic development corporation.
-Said rules shall provide transparent criteria to rank qualified renewable energy projects, giving consideration to:
+(1) The renewable energy investment programs shall be administered pursuant to rules established by the Rhode Island commerce corporation.
+Said rules shall provide transparent criteria to rank qualified renewable-energy projects, giving consideration to:

 (i) the feasibility of project completion;